 The assayer’s house is one of the largest and most eye-catching buildings in the Liquation Works.
-Two storeys high, it can be identified by a main building and a side building to the north-west.
-Both buildings are two storeys; each has an overhanging gable roof featuring various dormers of different designs.
-While the ground floor of both buildings is a solid wall construction, the upper floors and the gables are half-timbered.
-When converting the Anrichterhaus and the adjoining copper depository, the side building ‒ which has an oriel window and round windows on the ground floor ‒ was erected using older building material from the former copper depository.
-This was where the tough-pitch copper intended for sale was originally stored.
-The basic substance of the Anrichterhaus and the copper depository dates back to around 1586.
+Two storeys high, it comprises a main building and a side building to the north-west.
+Both buildings have two storeys; each has a gabled roof featuring a range of dormer designs.
+While the ground floors of the buildings are solid stonework, the upper floors and the gables are half-timbered.
+When the Assayer’s house and the adjoining copper depository were remodelled, the adjacent building ‒ which has an oriel window and round windows on the ground floor ‒ was erected with older materials from the former copper depository.
+This was where the refined copper intended for sale was originally stored.
+The Assayer’s house and the copper depository date back to around 1586.